 What we provide our volunteers:

-- Accommodations in an inexpensive ($500 US dollars per month.
-If staying less than one month, the price is $150 per week), spacious and beautiful volunteer house separate from the baby home, but within the Neema Village compound, with all the charm that is Africa and only a one minute walk to the baby home.
+- Accommodations in an inexpensive ($600 US dollars per month.
+If staying less than one month, the price is $25 per night), spacious and beautiful volunteer house separate from the baby home, but within the Neema Village compound, with all the charm that is Africa and only a one minute walk to the baby home.
 Provided: Washing Machine, dryer, microwave, stove, fridge, bedding, towels, etc.

-- Our volunteer house has a cook/cleaning lady Monday thru Friday.
+- Our volunteer house has a cook and cleaning lady Monday thru Friday.
 Safina is a great cook and will provide your breakfast and the evening meal.
+Ritha helps in the kitchen and does most of the cleaning.
 We have a varied menu which includes eggs, toast, cinnamon rolls, etc. for breakfast, and stew, hamburgers and frys, spaghetti, etc. for dinner.
 The morning chai and mid-day meal are provided while on duty at Neema, but snacks and eating out are on your own.
 Most volunteers spend about $150 to $200 for extra food and eating out per month.
 Remember it is Africa and many of our meals at Neema are African style, rice and beans, ugali and vegetables and luscious fruit.
 There are many good restaurants in Arusha.